NullVoxPopuli/warp-drive-tutorial/README.md

 │   ├── content
 │   │   └── tutorial    # Your tutorial content lives here
-│   └── templates       # Your templates (see below for more information) ├── public
+│   └── templates       # Your templates (see below for more information) │       # default-ts and default-js are the blueprint output results, with no modifications │       # minimal-ts and minimal-js are the above, but with all the lint dependencies removed to help improve install time.
+│
+├── public
 │   ├── favicon.svg
 │   └── logo.svg        # Default logo used in top left for your tutorial